Étienne Brûlé: Life in New France

 Brûlé probably visited four of the five Great Lakes — Lake Huron, Lake Superior, Lake Erie, Lake Ontario—and may have also seen Lake Michigan.
-Brûlé was more than likely the first white European to complete these expeditions across North America.
+Brûlé was more than likely the first European to complete these expeditions across North America.
 In these expeditions he visited places such as the Ottawa River, Mattawa River, Lake Nipissing, and the French River to Georgian Bay.
 From Georgian Bay, Brûlé was able to cut into Lake Huron.
 He paddled up the St. Marys River and portaged into Lake Superior.
 He journeyed through Lake Simcoe and portaged through what is now Toronto to Lake Ontario.
 From Lake Ontario Brûlé was able to travel in Upstate New York and explore Pennsylvania and cross down the Susquehanna River to Chesapeake Bay.
 It is also said that it is very probable that Brûlé was one of the first Europeans to stand along the shores of Lake Erie and Lake Michigan.
 He had spent months visiting indigenous peoples that lived along Lake Erie between the Niagara and Detroit Rivers, but because he left no writings of his own, almost nothing identifiable is known about the tribes he visited, many of which would be obliterated a few decades later in the Beaver Wars (in contrast, Joseph de La Roche Daillon, who conducted a missionary journey among the tribes of Western New York in 1627, kept meticulous notes of his journeys; it is de La Roche's writings that serve as the primary history of pre-Beaver Wars native occupation of Western New York).

-Champlain and the Jesuits often spoke out against Brûlé's adoption of Huron customs, as well as his association with the fur traders, who were beyond the control of the colonial government.
-Brûlé returned to Quebec in 1618, but Champlain advised him to continue his explorations among the Hurons.
-Brûlé was later confined in Quebec for a year, where he taught the Jesuits the natives' language.
+Champlain and the Jesuits often spoke out against Brûlé's adoption of Wendat customs, as well as his association with the fur traders, who were beyond the control of the colonial government.
+Brûlé returned to Quebec in 1618, but Champlain advised him to continue his explorations among the Wendat.
+Brûlé was later confined in Quebec for a year, where he taught the Jesuits Wendat.
 In 1626 Brûlé returned to France, where he worked as a merchant, and in 1626 or 1627 he married Alizon Coiffier.
 In April 1628, Brûlé and his French fleet were captured by the British off Anticosti Island and Brûlé was brought to London before being released and returned to New France where, "pledging support to the Kirkes, he resumed his life among the Wendat and his trading activities."

 In 1629, Brûlé betrayed the colony of New France.
-David Kirke and his brothers, English merchants of Huguenot extraction, paid 100 pistoles to Brûlé and three of his companions to pilot their ships up the St. Lawrence river and "undoubtedly gave information as to the desperate state of Quebec's garrison" that emboldened the Kirkes to attack it.
+David Kirke and his brothers, English merchants of Huguenot extraction, paid 100 pistoles to Brûlé and three of his companions to pilot their ships up the St. Lawrence River and "undoubtedly gave information as to the desperate state of Quebec's garrison" that emboldened the Kirkes to attack it.
 In his last accounts, Samuel Champlain "accused Brûlé of treason because the latter agreed to do business with the Kirke brothers when they took Quebec for England in 1629."
-After 1629, Brûlé continued to live with the Natives, acting as an interpreter in their dealings with the French traders.
+After 1629, Brûlé continued to live with the Indigenous peoples, acting as an interpreter in their dealings with the French traders.